mbatilando/tipMeMari/README.md

 **Which required and optional stories have you completed?**

-I used a UISlider element to adjust the tip value.
+I used a UISlider element to adjust the tip so that it works for any value.

 I also made my design adaptive so that it works on different screen sizes and in landscape mode.